 Advance your skills and increase your career prospects with postgraduate Nursing studies in New Zealand.

 You will study

 You will need to demonstrate the ability to meet Competencies for registered nurses (Nursing Council of New Zealand, 2007) at the completion of this programme to be eligible for an Annual Practising Certificate.

-Update your knowledge about legal, ethical, cultural and evidence-based professional aspects of nursing in New Zealand.
-This course provides the basis for meeting some of the Competencies for registered nurses and runs over four days.
-It has assessments which must be completed before clinical can be undertaken.
+Learn about the legal, ethical, cultural and evidence-based professional aspects of nursing in New Zealand.
+This course provides the basis for developing knowledge and skills for meeting some of the Registered Nurse Competencies; your learning will be assessed at the completion of the theoretical component.

-Revise your health assessment and practical nursing skills.
-This course runs over six days and has assessed components which must be passed before commencing clinical.
+Ensure that your knowledge and skills in adult health assessment and practical nursing skills are evidence-based and current for the New Zealand health system environment.
+This course has assessed components, all of these must be passed before commencing clinical.

 This clinical course commences immediately after the two theory courses.
-Through experiential learning, you will be able to update your practice and demonstrate ability to meet the Nursing Council of New Zealand Competencies for registered nurses.
-Successful completion of this course will mean you are eligible to apply for an Annual Practising Certificate.
-If you do not achieve the competencies by the end of the clinical course, you may re-enrol.
-This course involves 120 hours of full-time rostered duties at an approved clinical provider.
+Through work-based learning, orientate yourself to nursing practice in New Zealand and demonstrate your ability to meet the Nursing Council Registered Nurses Competencies.
+Successful completion of this course, as well as the theory courses, will mean you are able to apply for registration with the Nursing Council.
+If you do not achieve the competencies by the end of the clinical course, you may apply to re-enrol.
+This course involves at least 120 hours of full-time rostered duties at an approved clinical provider.